Naktis/to-do/README.md

 # To do list

-ASP.NET core web application with API, developed during the ASP.NET course, organinzed by Alna Software in 2020.
+ASP.NET core web application with API, developed for the ASP.NET core course, organized by Alna Software in 2020.

 ## Features